MashSoftware/time-tracker/README.md

 # The Button

-The simplest time tracking service everrr...
+A simple time tracking service.

 ## Getting started